メインコンテンツにスキップ

 • United Kingdom: The school consistently sends students to universities that are regulars in the world's top 10 rankings, such as the University of Oxford, the University of Cambridge, and Imperial College London (ICL).

-In recent years, placements at top Japanese universities and medical schools have also been gaining attention.
+In recent years, placements in top Japanese universities and medical schools have also gained attention.

 • Japanese Universities: The University of Tokyo (with scholarship), Waseda University, Keio University, ICU, etc.

-• Medical Schools: Graduates have also been accepted into medical programs both in Japan and abroad, including Tokyo Medical and Dental University, Hiroshima University, and Trinity College Dublin (Medicine) in Ireland.
+• Medical Schools: Graduates have also been accepted into medical schools both in Japan and abroad, including Tokyo Medical and Dental University (School of Medicine), Hiroshima University (School of Medicine), and Trinity College Dublin in Ireland (Medicine).

 3. Admissions and Transfer Difficulty & Preparation

-KIST's admissions process is known for being highly selective, and its difficulty is increasing year by year.
+KIST's admissions process is often described as "wanting to get in, but not being able to."
+Its difficulty is increasing year by year.

 Admissions Content and Required Levels

-The entrance assessment consists of written tests in English (Reading/Writing/Interview) and Math, as well as an interview.
+The entrance examination consists of written tests in English (Reading/Writing/Interview) and Math, as well as an interview.

 • Emphasis on Math: A distinctive feature of KIST's admissions is the difficulty of the math section.
-A level higher than the corresponding grade is expected, and placement tests are conducted frequently after enrollment.
+A level higher than the corresponding grade is expected, and placement tests are frequently conducted even after enrollment.

-• English Proficiency: For higher grade levels, near-native proficiency becomes essential.
-While an English support program (LEAP) is available, students from Grade 8 (equivalent to the second year of junior high) onwards are generally not accepted into it and are expected to have the English skills to keep up in mainstream classes.
+• English Proficiency: For higher grades, near-native proficiency becomes essential.
+While an English support program (LEAP) is available, students are generally not accepted into it from Grade 8 onwards.
+A level of English sufficient to keep up with mainstream classes is required.

 Mid-year transfers are possible, but the reality is very challenging.
-Up to Grade 10 (equivalent to the first year of high school) is generally considered the realistic cut-off.
-Transfers into Grade 11 (the start of the IBDP) are strictly limited to before the end of September, and transferring into Grade 12 is generally not possible unless there are special circumstances, such as a perfect curriculum match.
+Grade 10 is generally considered the practical cut-off.
+Transfers into Grade 11 (the start of the IBDP) are strictly limited to the end of September, and transferring into Grade 12 is generally not possible unless there are special circumstances, such as a perfect curriculum match.

 The Crucial "Parent Interview"

 The parent interview is a hidden but critical component of the KIST admissions process.
-The school rigorously assesses whether the family is fully prepared to support KIST's demanding educational philosophy.
+The school rigorously assesses whether the family is prepared to fully cooperate with KIST's demanding educational philosophy.

 • What to Expect: "Why KIST?"
 "Do you align with the school's mission?"
 "How will you support your child's learning at home?"

-• Unfavorable Answers: Vague responses like "We want our child to have a relaxed upbringing" or "We just want them to learn English" will be seen as a mismatch with the school's academic focus and can lead to rejection.
+• Unfavorable Answers: Vague responses like "I want my child to have a carefree school life" or "I just want them to learn English" will be seen as a mismatch with the school's academic focus and can lead to rejection.

 4. "Spartan?
 A Prison?"
-The Reality of School Culture and Student Life
+The Real School Culture and Student Life

 You may have seen reviews describing KIST as "spartan" or "like a prison."
-Is there any truth to this?
+Is there any truth to these claims?

 Strict Discipline

-In short, the discipline is significantly stricter compared to other international schools.
+In short, the discipline at KIST is significantly stricter compared to other international schools.

-• Uniforms: Blazers are mandatory, and improper wear is strictly forbidden.
+• Uniform: Blazers are mandatory, and improper wear is strictly forbidden.
 Hair dyeing and piercings are also prohibited, creating an atmosphere similar to a traditional Japanese private college-preparatory school.

-• Punctuality is Key: The school is strict about time management, and repeated tardiness results in penalties.
+• Punctuality: The school is strict about time management, and repeated tardiness results in penalties.

-• Smartphone Restrictions: The school creates an environment that thoroughly eliminates distractions, such as establishing "phone-free study halls" on campus.
+• Smartphone Restrictions: The school creates an environment that thoroughly eliminates distractions to learning, for example, by establishing "phone-free study halls" on campus.

 Are the Facilities "Modest"?

-While there were rumors that the facilities were old, they were significantly improved after a major renovation in 2019.
-Although it doesn't have a sprawling campus, it is equipped with state-of-the-art facilities essential for learning, including science labs, a design studio with 3D printers, and a well-stocked library.
-It may not have a "luxurious cafeteria or a heated swimming pool," but this is also reflected in its more contained tuition fees.
+While there were rumors about the facilities being old, they were significantly improved after a major renovation in 2019.
+Although it doesn't have a sprawling campus, it is equipped with state-of-the-art facilities essential for learning, such as science labs, a design room with 3D printers, and a well-stocked library.
+It may not have a "luxurious cafeteria or a heated swimming pool," but this is arguably reflected in its more moderate tuition fees.

 5. Tuition and Cost-Effectiveness